felixmc/Mango-REST/README.md

 mongoRest.listen(3000);
 ```

-It can also be integrated with express.js as a middleware, which affords more customization:
+Same as above, but as express.js middleware, which can afford more customization:

 ```javascript
 var mongoConfig = {